inayatkh/tracking-python3/Readme.md

- ## Tracking Algos and some usefull utils
+##  Tracking Algos and some Usefull utils
+ ---

 ### fastframerate.py

 Following [1], here I include python code to show how to grab frames from video at a very hight frame per second (FPS)